 - Mario & Luigi: Bowser's Inside Story (2009) on Nintendo DS

 - Mario & Luigi: Dream Team (2013) on Nintendo 3DS

 - Mario & Luigi: Paper Jam (2015) on Nintendo 3DS and a cross over with the Paper Mario series.

 - Mario & Luigi: Superstar Saga + Bowser’s Minions (2017) on Nintendo 3DS as an expanded remake of the GBA game.

 - Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey (2019) on Nintendo 3DS as an expanded remake of the DS game.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Paper Mario: The Origami King or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Paper Mario: The Origami King in how they play or their theme.
 These are good alternative games to Paper Mario: The Origami King.